mun-lang/website/content/posts/2021-01-05-this-month-december.md

 #### Mun v0.3 progress

-* **feature: use statements language support** [[PR#290](https://github.com/mun-lang/mun/pull/290)] The language side of things is about to be wrapped up to support multi-file projects with the introduction of `use` statements.
-We implemented `use` statements very similar to how they work in Rust, including support for wildcard imports.
+* **feature: use statements language support** [[PR#290](https://github.com/mun-lang/mun/pull/290)] The language side of things to support multi-file projects is about to be wrapped up with the introduction of `use` statements.
+We implemented `use` statements similar to how they work in Rust, including support for wildcard imports.

   ```mun